sara0alyahya/project-1/README.md

 # the features includes

 starting new game
-start playing with X then O then back X , O.
+start playing with X then O .

 if player win the other one can not play in same board The board either need to reset or Restart to new game .